peaugust/peaugust/README.md

 ## Skills

 - 5+ years working with iOS development
-- 2+ years working with React Native development
+- 3+ years working with React Native development
-- 1+ year Flutter development

 ## Contact

 Feel free to reach out to me via LinkedIn.
 I'm always open to discuss new opportunities and projects.